-Partially deuterated resin blends were produced in a similar way to those with a hydrocarbon methacrylate functionality described in 2.1, but with TEGDMA substituted with d{10} -TEGDMA.
-As deuterated monomers were produced in significantly smaller quantities only 60/40 and 40/60 wt% blends were prepared.
+Partially deuterated resin blends were produced in a way similar to those with a hydrocarbon methacrylate functionality described in 2.1, but with TEGDMA substituted with $d{10}$ -TEGDMA.
+As deuterated monomers were produced in significantly smaller quantities, only 60/40 and 40/60 wt % blends were prepared.

-Resin disc-shaped specimens were fabricated by filling a polyvinylsiloxane mould (11 mm diameter and 1 mm in depth) and then covered with a microscope cover slide to minimise the formation of an oxygen inhibition layer.
-Specimens were photo-polymerised specimens using an EMS Swiss master light curing unit (EMS OPTIDENT, electro medical systems, Nyon Switzerland) placed normal to and in contact with the cover slide.
-The curing unit has a spectral output range of 390 - 550 nm to provide significant overlap with the absorption peaks of the Camphorquinone (470 nm) and Lucirin TPO (381 nm) photo-initiators.
-For each unique composition, the resin was either photo-polymerised at relatively 'high' (3000 mW cm-2 for 6 s) or 'low' (300 mW cm-2 for 60 s) irradiances ensuring matched total energy doses or radiant exposures (18 J cm-2).
-The resultant specimens were stored in lightproof conditions in sealed containers at 4 ± 1 °C prior to further use.
-Samples were purposely manufactured to be no more than 1 mm in thickness to reduce the effects of absorption, incoherent and inelastic scattering which is significant in materials containing hydrogen.
+Resin disc-shaped specimens were fabricated by filling a polyvinylsiloxane mold (11 mm diameter and 1 mm in depth) and then covered with a microscope cover slide to minimize the formation of an oxygen inhibition layer.
+Specimens were photopolymerized using an EMS Swiss master light curing unit (EMS OPTIDENT, electro medical systems, Nyon Switzerland) placed normal to and in contact with the cover slide.
+The curing unit has a spectral output range of 390-550 nm to provide significant overlap with the absorption peaks of the CQ (470 nm) and Lucirin TPO (381 nm) photo-initiators.
+For each unique composition, the resin was either photopolymerized at relatively "high" (3000 mW cm-2 for 6 s) or "low" (300 mW cm-2 for 60 s) irradiances ensuring matched total energy doses or radiant exposures (18 J cm-2).
+The resultant specimens were stored in lightproof conditions in sealed containers at $4 \pm 1$ °C prior to further use.
+Samples were purposely manufactured to be no more than 1 mm in thickness to reduce the effects of absorption and incoherent and inelastic scattering, which is significant in materials containing hydrogen.